MiddletonCommunityVoice/services-list/content/services-directory.md/rochdale-district-mind.md

 ### Information
 Phone for advice.
-Also a good online directory of services
+Also a good online directory of services for the boroughs of Heywood, Middleton & Rochdale

 ### Opening Times
 * Open Mon to Fri  9.30 - 4.30